 *this post contains affiliate links for more information check out my disclosure page here*

 Our farmhouse has been screaming for a front porch ever since we moved in!
 Every farmhouse needs a porch.
 While we have been making changes to the front of our farmhouse over the years like adding new lighting, rocking chairs, our pallet sign and new landscaping we still really wanted to add a pergola.
+Below is a picture of the front of our farmhouse just last spring.

 Why a pergola?
 Because it’s cheaper and easier than adding a covered front porch :).
 Bonus, you can have a pretty vine growing over it.
 I don’t have a ton of step by step pictures from this project because Jason did most of the work and I forgot to remind him to take pics along the way.
 Ha, despite blogging for 3 years sometimes we forget and this summer we really kept things simple and tried to spend as much time with our kiddos.